 In a three-server configuration, at least two servers must be online to allow write operations to the cluster.
 Data is replicated across all the nodes, as shown in the diagram.

 An Oracle Cloud Infrastructure region is a localized geographic area that contains one or more data centers, called availability domains.
 Regions are independent of other regions, and vast distances can separate them (across countries or even continents).

 Availability domains are standalone, independent data centers within a region.
 The physical resources in each availability domain are isolated from the resources in the other availability domains, which provides fault tolerance.
 Availability domains don’t share infrastructure such as power or cooling, or the internal availability domain network.
 So, a failure at one availability domain is unlikely to affect the other availability domains in the region.

 A fault domain is a grouping of hardware and infrastructure within an availability domain.
 Each availability domain has three fault domains with independent power and hardware.
-When you place Compute instances across multiple fault domains, applications can tolerate physical server failure, system maintenance, and many common networking and power failures inside the availability domain.
+When you distribute resources across multiple fault domains, your applications can tolerate physical server failure, system maintenance, and power failures inside a fault domain.

 - Virtual cloud network and subnets